 In a few minutes, you move from the high energy of the settlement and arrive in silence.
 Garden Lake is still.
 Surrounded by trees and ramped by a field of grass and samphire; you will see a family of quokkas sleeping under the trees or venturing out in the early morning and late afternoon.
 While there are plenty of incidental quokka sightings on the island, with its boardwalk that offers the perfect view at a respectful distance, Garden Lake is an ideal place to go for a purposeful quokka experience.

-Where Gabbi Karniny Bidi meets Kingsway Road
+Where the Gabbi Karniny Bidi meets Kingsway Road

 Digby Drive